amalto/platform6-ui-components/README.md

 ## Documentation

-In order to install the documentation you need [Node.Js](https://nodejs.org/en/).

-To read the documentation you need to install the project dependencies:
+In order to read the documentation you need to install [Node.js](https://nodejs.org/en/) and the project dependencies.
 ```terminal
 npm run bootstrap
 ```